Beryl-Jingxin/PyExoCross/docs/source/stickspectracrosssection.md

 This calculation combines all parameters from both stick spectra and cross section calculations.
 For detailed descriptions of each parameter, please refer to [**Stick spectra**](`https://pyexocross.readthedocs.io/en/latest/stickspectra.html`) and [**Cross sections**](`https://pyexocross.readthedocs.io/en/latest/crosssections.html`).

+For ExoMol, ExoMolHR, and ExoAtom input, QN labels and formats are derived from the metadata by default.
+The `QNslabel` and `QNsformat` rows in examples are optional overrides for custom or legacy files.

 1. **Temperatures and Wavenumber/Wavelength Ranges**: Shared parameters for both calculations.
 2. **Pressures and Broadeners**: Applied to the cross section calculations.
 3. **Line profiles**: Used for cross section profiles.